pomm-project/ModelManager/documentation/model_manager.rst

 Example
 -------

-Use case: keep tracks of URLs pointing on resource.
-A resource must have an url and all urls must point to an article.
+Use case: keep track of URLs pointing on articles.
+An article must have an url and all urls must point to an article.

 .. code:: sql